 The Electrician Technology program provides the educational courses the State of Maine requires for electrical licensing and will prepare you for exciting and well-paying work in the electrical trade.
 Circuits, devices and wiring practices will be examined in both the classroom as well as the lab.
 Students explore topics such as basic circuits, residential and commercial wiring practices, electronics, transformers and motors.
 It should be noted that this is a part-time evening program and it will take at least two years to complete.
-Graduation from this program will fulfill the education requirements of the State of Maine Journeyman and Master Electrician License as well as limited electrical licenses.
+Graduation from this program will fulfill the education requirements of the State of Maine Journeyman Electrician's license.
 Two of the four years on-the-job training that is required for a Journeyman Electrician's license are awarded to graduates upon completing this program.